grynkos-witnesses/nice-gadgets-be/README.md

 The following technologies were used to build this project:

-* Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+* **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
-* Express.js: A minimalist web framework for Node.js used to build web applications and APIs.
+* **Express.js**: A minimalist web framework for Node.js used to build web applications and APIs.
-* PostgreSQL: A database used to store and manage data.
+* **PostgreSQL**: A database used to store and manage data.
-* Sequlize: A PostgreSQL object modeling tool designed to work in an asynchronous environment.
+* **Sequlize**: A PostgreSQL object modeling tool designed to work in an asynchronous environment.
-* Heroku: A platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+* **Heroku**: A platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
-* CORS policy: An HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.
+* **CORS policy**: An HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.

 ## Getting Started
 To get started with this project, you will need to have Node.js and NeonDB on your machine.
 You will also need to set up a config.json file with the necessary data from your NeonDB(user, password, etc) for migration mockup_data into your DB.
 After you do this add the following: